bishwamandal/bishwa-mandal/README.md

 #### Fun Facts:
-- Working to get a Mac.
+- Working to build a PC.
 - I like both tea and coffee.
 - In my off-time, I love spending time watching anime & sitcoms.